DrowsyMon/RMFormer/README.md

 ### Train

-Download Swin pretrain model, save them in ./save_models/pretrain:
+Download Swin pretrain model, save them in `./save_models/pretrain`:

 [Swin-B-224](https://pan.baidu.com/s/1vwJxnJcVqcLZAw9HaqiR6g) [Extracting code:swin]

-Change the dataset paths in ./myconfig.py
+Change the dataset directory, training setting in `./myconfig.py`

-run:
+then run:

 ```
-python train.py
+bash train.sh
 ```

-* After training, models will be saved in ./save_models/Atemp
+* After training, models will be saved in `./save_models/Atemp`
+* Tensorboard log files are in `./runs1`

-### Test
+### Interference
+We trained model in three different training setting: DH, UH and KUH

-Our trained model can be download here: [baidu](https://pan.baidu.com/s/196Wi4L5-nTUdP4ov8BLLTA) [Extracting code:w6ew]
+These trained models be download here: [Baidu](https://pan.baidu.com/s/1IAkMLPxEw_27wGWYLnNNhA) [Extracting code:3xsr]

-Change the paths in ./test.py, then run:
+Change the paths in `./test.py`, then run:
 ```
 python test.py
 ```
-* After testing, saliency maps will be saved in the '--pred_results_dir' in myconfig.py
+* After testing, saliency maps will be saved in the `'prediction_dir'`

-123123testtest